 5. La Laguna Negra (Soria)

 The Laguna Negra de Urbión is located within the mountain range of the same name.
 It sits at an altitude of 1,753m and is a glacial lagoon.
 Legend has it that the Black Lagoon has no bottom and it communicates with the sea through its many caves.
 It is also said that some kind of being lives right at the bottom and devors everything that falls into it.

 6. Laguna de Fuente de Piedra (Málaga)

 7. Laguna de Torrevieja (Alicante)

 The Lagoon of Torrevieja forms part of the Natural Park of the Lagoons of La Mata and Torrevieja in Alicante.
 A haven for many different species of migratory birds, including flamingos, this lagoon has a peculiar pink color.
 There are a number of reasons why the water looks pink — due to the species of algae and bacteria in the lake and the layer of clay on the bottom.

 8. Lagunas de Ruidera (Ciudad Real and Albacete)

-There are 15 lakes that make up the group of the Ruidera lakes which are spread out along 15 kilometers of the Alto Guadiana Valley.
+There are 15 lakes that make up the group of the Ruidera lakes in Spain, which are spread out along 15 kilometers of the Alto Guadiana Valley.
 They also form part of the Lagunas de Ruidera Natural Park, home to a great diversity of animals and plants.
 Visitors go to the waterfalls on some of the lakes.